Why Serenity/JS

 Level 3: Full Screenplay Pattern

-At this level, tests describe what the user does in business language.
+This is where the architecture pays off in full.
+Tests describe what the actors do in business language — and the report reflects that directly.
 Selectors, page interactions, and API calls live in separate, reusable classes that any test can compose.
 Compare the spec file below with the flat script from Level 0:

 - swag-labs.spec.ts